Charles Arundel Moody: Early life and education

-He was the son of Harold Moody and his wife Olive.
+Charles Arundel Moody was born in London, England, the son of Harold Moody and his wife Olive.
 Harold was a medical doctor and the political activist who founded the League of Coloured Peoples (LCP).
-He attended Alleyn's School, Dulwich.
+Charles attended Alleyn's School, the all-boys independent school in Dulwich, London.

 Military career

 Moody was 22 when the Second World War started in 1939.
 Under the impression he was eligible to become an officer in the British Army, he went to Whitehall for an interview, where he was dismayed to learn that only those of pure European descent could be commissioned as officers.
-However his father mobilised the LCP, the International African Service Bureau and the West African Students Union to campaign against this colour bar.
+However, his father mobilised the League of Coloured Peoples, the International African Service Bureau and the West African Students Union to campaign against this colour bar.